NOW AVAILABLE FROM ThomasDunne/St. Martin’s… THE SELLING OF THE BABE (see below)

 “I’ve written 47 books and hundreds of articles.
 I’ve never – and I mean never – had an editor who challenged me in a more positive way than Glenn Stout did.
 The demands he put upon me were all aimed at making my writing better.” – Thomas Hauser – Author of “Muhammad Ali: His Life and Times” and “Missing”

-Currently consulting with two different authors on major trade book proposals and doing piece work editing for a major regional magazine.
+Currently consulting with two different authors on major trade book proposals, just completed editing a book on deadline for an author with a major trade book deal, and doing piece work editing for a major regional magazine.

 * On February 20, 2016, a rough cut of the new film “Lou Montgomery: A Legacy Restored” (2015, USA, 45 min.) produced by noted filmmakers Susan Michalczyk, associate professor in the Honors Program at Boston College, and John Michalczyk, a professor of fine arts, was screened at Boston’s Museum of Fine Arts.
 The film concerns the impact Jim Crow had on the life and football career of Boston College’s Lou Montgomery.
 I appear in the film and contributed a taped recording of my interview with Montgomery, the only known recording of Montgomery in existence, dating from 1987 when my profile “Jim Crow, Halfback,” appeared in Boston Magazine and first delivered his story to a wide audience.
 The film has since been completed, enjoyed a second showing in Boston, and is currently under consideration for airing on a major cable outlet.